inmate302/TestiCl/README.md

   - or just run with `uv`¹: `uv run TestiCL.py`
     (it automatically installs dependencies)

-NOTE: before you run it, make sure your terminal is maximized
+NOTE 1: before you run it, make sure your terminal is maximized
       for it to display properly (until I figure out how to make it redraw properly :FeelsBadMan:)
       If you're on Windows you can still run it outside a terminal but resizing breaks the program :c

-NOTE: requires the `TERM=xterm-256color` ENV to be set
+NOTE 2: requires the `TERM=xterm-256color` ENV to be set NOTE 3: Honestly, you'd be better off using the superior [gamepad tool][https://generalarcade.com/gamepadtool/]
+	but if you live in the terminal, you might want to give TestiCL a try <3

 ###########################   TODO   ###########################